santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Revision/Cheat sheet.md

+> [!idea] Introduction to Networks
+> A network is a collection of interconnected devices that can communicate and share resources with each other.
+Networks consist of:
+> - Nodes: Devices connected to the network, such as computers, smartphones, servers, routers, and switches.
+> - Links: Connections between nodes, which can be wired (e.g., Ethernet) or wireless (e.g., Wi-Fi, cellular).
+> - Protocols: Sets of rules and standards that govern the communication between nodes, ensuring interoperability and efficient data transfer.

 > [!idea] Postal Analogy
 > - The OSI model layers can be likened to Russian nesting dolls, where each layer adds its own "envelope" of header information.
 > - As data passes from upper to lower layers, it's encapsulated with protocol-specific information at each stage.
 > - The process is reversed at the receiving end, with each layer removing its corresponding header information.

+# Application Layer

 > [!idea] Delay Types
 > | Delay Type         | Description                                                                                                            | Formula                                                 |